Juniokoi/.dotfiles/README.md

-# dotfiles
+# . dotfiles // Junio KOI

-All my Linux and apps custom files for themes or specific configs.
+> All my Linux and apps custom files for themes or specific configs.